cpaxton/costar_stack/Readme.md

 This is a project by a few members of the JHU Laboratory for Computational Sensing and Robotics, namely Chris Paxton, Kel Guerin, Andrew Hundt, and Felix Jonathan.
 Our goal is to build a system which facilitates end-user instruction of industrial robots to performa a variety of different tasks.

+CoSTAR allows users to program robots to perform a wide variety of interesting tasks:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5GBVrD8fQcc?list=PLF86ez-NVmyEDgpmwpnpM6LyNwtkiWxAf" frameborder="0" allowfullscreen></iframe>

 These are the tools and utilities we created to get the CoSTAR project up and off the ground.
 This document describes the CoSTAR project for an LBR iiwa 14 R820 with an attahed Robotiq 3-finger adaptive gripper.

+To fully take advantage of these capabilities you will need:

+  - sp_segmenter: object detection and pose estimation library
+  - instructor: our custom user interface
+  - a KUKA LBR iiwa
+  - a Robotiq 3-finger gripper

 Note that unfortunately the CoSTAR UI is not open source, so email me at cpaxton3@jhu.edu if you are interested in it.